 Who can apply?

-- you will have a track record of successfully delivering initiatives of a similar scale or scope
+- have a track record of successfully delivering initiatives of a similar scale or scope

-- you can demonstrate a high level of support from other stakeholders in the arts, culture and heritage sectors (particularly people or organisations that you expect to benefit from the initiative)
+- demonstrate a high level of support from stakeholders in the arts, culture and heritage sectors.
+In particular from the people or organisations that you expect to benefit from your initiative

-- your initiative will not primarily be requesting capital expenditure (for example, to buy new buildings or carry out construction works)
+- not be primarily requesting capital expenditure (for example, to buy new buildings or carry out construction works)

-Initiatives providing support for news content and sports are not included in the cultural sector for this funding as they are supported by other programmes administered by Manatū Taonga and Sport New Zealand.
+- not be supporting news content and sports as they are supported by other programmes administered by Manatū Taonga and Sport New Zealand.

 There are five outcomes, including: